vinculum3141-ship-it/assigment-djehuty/prototype/DEMO_SCRIPT.md

 > 2. **Backwards Compatible**: Institutions still work exactly as before
 > 3. **Scalable**: Same pattern extends to departments, labs, etc.
 >
+> I also analyzed migration from real data - proved extraction works on 9 datasets with 44% coverage.
+>
 > For the full implementation, I'd add:
 > - API endpoints (half day)
-> - Migration scripts for existing datasets (2 days)
+> - Migration execution with write permissions (2 days)
 > - Dashboard with both levels (2 days)
-> - Testing with real data (1 day)
+> - Testing with full production data (1 day)
 >
-> But for the interview, I wanted to show working code first."
+> But for the interview, I focused on proving the concept works."

 #### Step 5.3: Show Documentation